Constitution Day Resources

 The Rights and Privileges Timeline is a great exercise for students because it involves the class in examining injustice and corporate power, includes movement and requires participation.
 This adaptation has been adjusted from the original presentation to suit a shorter amount of time so the presenter can get through the whole exercise in one class period with discussion and debrief.

-You can watch the video of the full length, original exercise at the bottom of this page
+You can watch the video of the full length, original exercise: Click here.

 Print these cards (one sheet per case, not double sided) for the exercise. it works best if you print each timeline on a different color paper: